sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

 In this setting, a batch size greater than one has no substantial effect on the dynamics except to reduce the noise in the gradient estimate.
 As such, in simulations we use minibatch stochastic gradient descent and sample multiple $(x_{s}, y_{s})^{u}$ pairs to fill a batch
 $s = 1, \ldots, B$.

-We consider updates of the student network using gradient descent iterations indexed by $u$.
+and we consider updates of the student network using gradient descent iterations indexed by $u$.

 The teacher, including that of Saad & Solla <d-cite key="saad1995online"></d-cite>, is generally defined as